mjhoffmeister/blog/_jacob_cycle/2024-03-03-isaac-and-the-philistines.md

 Yahweh claimed Abraham's family as his and Abraham's obedience to the heart of God's law set him apart as God's own.
 So, Isaac, as Abraham's son, receives the blessing first given to Abraham.

-This is in contrast to how Jacob obtained the birthright.[^17] Isaac receives the promises on God‘s
+This is in contrast to how Jacob obtained the birthright.[^17] Isaac receives the promises on God's
-terms: as a free gift based on his father‘s obedience, not by scheming as Jacob did.[^18]
+terms: as a free gift based on his father's obedience, not by scheming as Jacob did.[^18]

 ### Isaac obeys